MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 2. Obtain your password by [**Accessing Key Vault**](database-schema.md#accessing-key-vault).

-3. Once you have credentials, server name, and database name, you can go ahead to replace the data source in the dashboard provided.
+3. Once you have credentials, server name, and database name, you can go ahead and replace the data source in the dashboard provided.
 To do this you need to have [**Power BI**](/power-bi/fundamentals/desktop-getting-started) installed.

-4. Open the .pbix file from the [**MCT PowerBI custom Dashboard.zip**](https://github.com/MicrosoftDocs/microsoft-community-training/files/7013084/MCT_Sample.Reports.PowerBI.zip) that you downloaded and open it from your Power BI Desktop and select **File** from menu bar.
+4. Open the .pbix file from the [**MCT Power BI custom Dashboard.zip**](https://github.com/MicrosoftDocs/microsoft-community-training/files/7013084/MCT_Sample.Reports.Power BI.zip) that you downloaded and open it from your Power BI Desktop and select **File** from menu bar.

     :::image type="content" source="../../media/BI_file.jpg" alt-text="file":::